Class of 1943 Professor of Politics

 Director of University Center for Human Values

-Melissa Lane is the Class of 1943 Professor of Politics at Princeton University, and director of the University Center for Human Values (on leave in 2020-21 as Old Dominion Research Professor in the Humanities Council, Princeton University).
+Melissa Lane is the Class of 1943 Professor of Politics at Princeton University, and director of the University Center for Human Values.
 She is also an associated faculty member in the Department of Classics and the Department of Philosophy at Princeton.

 Melissa Lane is a political theorist whose work focuses primarily on ancient Greek philosophy, especially the writings of Plato.
 She also works on the reception and uses of Plato, informing work which she also does in contemporary political theory, including especially on issues in regard to scientific knowledge, communication, and climate change.